nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 # User Guide

-Task Buddy is a **simple desktop app for managing your todo list**.
+NUS Buddy is a **simple desktop app for managing your todo list**.
 It is optimized for use via a **Command Line Interface (CLI)** so students can spend most of their time using the terminal and focus on actual works.
 It is designed to be fast, flexible, and unobtrusive.